spine-tools/Spine-Toolbox/docs/source/terminology.rst

   vertices and edges.
 In Spine Toolbox, we use project items as vertices and connections as edges to build a DAG that represents a data processing chain (workflow).
 - **Edge** Graph theory term.
 See *Connection*
+- **Element** is what the entities making up a multi dimensional entity are called.
+See also multidimensional entity.
 - **Importer** is a project item that can be used to import data from e.g. an Excel file, transform it to Spine data structure, and into a Data Store.
 - **Loop** (aka **jump**) is a special sort of connection which only connects the two attached project items if the user defined loop condition is met.
+- **Multidimensional entity/entity class** (aka N-D entity/class) An entity/entity class that consists of multiple other entities that are as it's members.
+Acts just like any other entity/entity class.
 - **Node** Graph theory term.
 See *Project item*.
 - **Predecessor** Graph theory term that is also used in Spine Toolbox.
 Preceding project items of a certain project item in a DAG.
 For example, in DAG *x->y->z*, nodes *x* and *y* are